octo-technology/OpenTezos/docs/tezos-basics/economics-and-rewards.md

 The *Delphi* update also increased the *number of computation per unit of gas*.
 The minimal amount of gas units to achieve operations has been reduced from 10,000 to 1,000.
 With this update, the execution cost of smart contracts decreased by approximately 75% [[6]](/tezos-basics/economics-and-rewards#references).
 This evolution allowed more complex smart contracts' executions and was a demonstration of Tezos's adaptability.

 Note that a baker also takes into account the gas limit **per block**.
 In *Delphi*, the limit is 10,400,000 $\text{g}_u$ (10 times the gas limit per operation).
 So, of course, it limits the number of transactions to include in a block.
-However, the storage cost isn't a fee that rewards a baker.
+However, for the storage cost, it isn't a fee that rewards the baker.
 Actually, this particular fee is "burned", meaning nobody receives it.

 ## Smart contract execution and optimization
+There are two limits to take into account when developing a smart contract.
 The gas limit is an important parameter for the usability of the smart contract.
 But there is also a second major limit: each serialized operation has a maximum size of 16,384 bytes.
 It is, therefore, impossible to upload a smart contract bigger than this limit (origination).

 One must account for these two variables to optimize a contract:

 1. The gas consumption
    Many options are possible [[7]](/tezos-basics/economics-and-rewards#references).
-However, note that the majority of the gas is spent on the conversions from byte sequences to protocol-specific typed representations (and vice versa).
+However, note that a large proportion of the gas is spent on the conversions from byte sequences to protocol-specific typed representations (and vice versa).
 These conversions can be:
    - reading
    - deserialization
    - parsing of bytes